-The Therm-a-Rest Z Lite SOL was the pad I decided to use on my Pacific Crest Trail thru-hike.
+The Therm-a-Rest Z Lite Sol was the pad I decided to use on my Pacific Crest Trail thru-hike.

 This versatile foam pad from Cascade Designs uses an aluminized surface to reflect heat (yes, the silver side goes up) back up toward the user (that’s you) and can be used alone or in conjunction with an inflatable pad for a bomb-proof four-season sleeping system.